Table of Contents

 - Vasovagal reaction is a common condition in which a healthy person temporarily develops low blood pressure, slow heart rate, and sometimes fainting.
 A vasovagal reaction typically is brought on by emotions of fear or pain such as having blood drawn, starting an intravenous infusion, or by gastrointestinal upset.
 Vasovagal reactions are caused by activity of the involuntary (autonomic) nervous system, especially the vagus nerve, which releases hormones that slow the heart and widen the blood vessels.
 The vagus nerve also controls digestive tract function and senses activity in the digestive system.
 Thus, some people can have a vasovagal reaction from straining at a bowel movement or vomiting.

-- Postural (orthostatic) hypotensionis a sudden drop in blood pressure when an individual stands up from a sitting, squatting, or supine (lying) position.
+- Postural (orthostatic) hypotension is a sudden drop in blood pressure when an individual stands up from a sitting, squatting, or supine (lying) position.
 When a person stands up, gravity causes blood to settle in the veins in the legs so that less blood returns to the heart for pumping, and, as a result, the blood pressure drops.
-The body normally responds automatically to the drop in blood pressure by increasing the rate at which the heart beats and by narrowing the veins to return more blood to the heart.
+The body normally responds automatically to the drop in blood pressure by increasing the rate and narrowing the veins to return more blood to the heart.
 In patients with postural hypotension, this compensating reflex fails to occur, resulting low blood pressure and its symptoms.
 Postural hypotension can occur in persons of all ages but is much more common among the elderly, especially in those on medications for high blood pressure and/or diuretics.
-Other causes of postural hypotension include dehydration, adrenal insufficiency (discussed later), prolonged bed rest, diabetes that has caused damage to the autonomic nerves, alcoholism with damage to the autonomic nerves, and certain rare neurological syndromes (for example, Shy-Drager syndrome) that damage the autonomic nerves.
+Other causes of postural hypotension include dehydration, adrenal insufficiency (discussed later), prolonged bed rest, diabetes, and certain rare neurological syndromes (for example, Shy-Drager syndrome) that damage the autonomic nerves.

 - Another form of postural hypotension occurs typically in young healthy individuals.
 After prolonged standing, the individual's heart rate and blood pressure drop, causing dizziness, nausea, and often fainting.
 In these individuals, the autonomic nervous system wrongly responds to prolonged standing by directing the heart to slow down and the veins to dilate thereby removing blood from circulating in the arteries.

 - Micturition syncope is a temporary drop in blood pressure and loss of consciousness brought about by urinating.
-This condition typically occurs in elderly patients and may be due to the release by the autonomic nerves of hormones that lower blood pressure.
+This condition typically occurs in elderly patients and may be due to the release of hormones that lower blood pressure.